The Governor General of Canada

 Jeanne Sauvé (1984-1990)

-Madame Sauvé (1922-1993) was a high-profile female politician back in the days when that was uncommon.
-After serving in the cabinet of Prime Minister Pierre Trudeau (1919-2000), in 1980 she became the first female speaker of the Canadian House of Commons, and then first female governor general shortly after.
+Madame Sauvé (1922-1993) was a high-profile female politician at a time when Canada didn't have many.
+After serving in the cabinet of Prime Minister Pierre Elliott Trudeau (1919-2000), in 1980 she became the first female speaker of the Canadian House of Commons, and then first female governor general shortly after.

 Edward Schreyer (1979-1984)